pandey03muskan/your-avatar/README.md

 # your Avatar
-enter your name and get our avatar........
+Enter your name and get your avatar........
 ---

  <img src="Screenshot 2023-10-03 231919.png" height="300px">